 Professor, Department of Public Health Sciences at the Miller School of Medicine

 An international health economist and expert in Latin American health systems and social sectors, Felicia Knaul, Ph.D., is a professor in the University of Miami’s Department of Public Health Sciences at the Leonard M. Miller School of Medicine.
-She is also director of the Miami Institute for the Americas.
+She is also director of the Institute for Advanced Study of the Americas.

 Knaul – who is married to UM President Julio Frenk – is also keenly interested in student life on campus, and University activities.
 The couple, who reside at Ibis House at Smathers Four Fillies Farm, have two daughters, Hannah Sofia and Mariana Havivah.
 Mariana is attending middle school in Coral Gables, and Hannah is enrolled in college in Mexico.

 Collaborating with faculty at Sylvester Comprehensive Cancer Center at the University of Miami, she contributes to research and teaching in cancer and global health as well as catalyzes the University's research presence throughout the Americas focusing on policy development.

 The Institute for Advanced Study of the Americas focuses on policy analysis in all sectors including the humanities, the arts, and social and economic development.